simonjohansson/STONER/README.md

 * Added a couple of millimeters between the keys and the walls to allow for easier soldering.
 * Removed some of the more extreme angles to allow for easier sanding/priming/paining.
+* Added a 10mm wall to the base plate to raise the keyboard.
 * Restructured the build step.
   * `watch_and_build.sh`